talestonini/dockervim/README.md

 Congratulations!
 The container should be ready to use.

-Following are some useful info on dev life-cycle tasks and further config to your env.
+Following are some useful info on dev lifecycle tasks and further config to your env.

 ### Loading Java projects